dimus/zones/README.md

 #### Zones

-1. Active recovery
+Zone 1.
+Active recovery

 Day after a hard ride

 68% of max heart rate, or 55% of power

-2. Endurance Zone
+Zone 2.
+Endurance

 Trained cyclist should endure it 3 hours or more on consecutive days.
 Endurance training zone

 69-83% max heart rate, 56-75% of power

-3. Tempo Zone
+Zone 3.
+Tempo

 0.5-3 hours on this intensity, couple days back to back is possible.
 Talking is hard.

 83-94% of heart rate, 76-90% of power

-4. Lactate threshold zone
+Zone 4.
+Lactate Threshold

 2 lots by 20 minutes separated by 5 min of easy riding, conversation is difficult, not for consequent days.

 95-105% heart rate, 91-105% power

-5. V02
+Zone 5.
+V02
 Aerobic threshold, 3-8 minutes of duration

 Burning in legs, high breathing

 >106% heart, 106-120% power

-6. Anaerobic
+Zone 6.
+Anaerobic

 30sec-3min intervals

 NA heart, 121% + power

-7. Neuromascular zone
+Zone 7.
+Neuromascular zone

 Going as hard as you can for 10 seconds